Facelift Perth

 A neck lift (often referred to as platysmaplasty) removes excess skin and fat from the neck and tightens the neck muscles.

 "When we talk about a facelift, we often mean both face and neck lift.
 Though you could do these surgeries individually, we usually do them as one procedure.
-The aim of a facelift and neck lift procedure is to reduce signs of ageing by rejuvenating the cheek, midface, jawline and neck areas.
-We simply improve the contours of the face and neck and make the face and skin appear smoother and more youthful.
+The facelift and neck lift procedures are performed on the cheek, midface, jawline and neck areas.
+These procedures aim to adjust the contours of the face and neck, often resulting in a more defined facial structure and skin surface.
 We tend to think that everything evolves around the ageing process of our skin.
 But the way our face looks, is also influenced by genetics, and environmental factors such as exposure to harsh sunlight."

 Types of facelift and/or neck lift